untitaker/mastodon-list-bot/README.md

 mutuals).

 Mastodon's solution to this is lists, but lists require curation and effort to maintain.
 So what if those lists updated themselves?
+[Read more about motivation](https://unterwaditzer.net/2023/mastodon-timelines.html)

 ## How to use